across the world

 As a client’s most trusted advisor, the CPA’s role should be to advise clients on their taxes & other financial matters.
 However, most sole proprietors act as the client’s back-office support providing bookkeeping services instead of CPA services.

 Back when I started my firm almost 50 years ago, I learned the importance of delegating.
-I attribute much of our success to the fact that I learned this early on in my career.
+With CPA accounting and tax services, I am able to attribute much of our success to the fact that I learned this early on in my career.
 It does not benefit anyone for a CPA to drop what they’re doing to personally answer a client’s simple bookkeeping/tax question.

 Procedures should be put in place to manage the workflow properly which helps CPAs from getting distracted putting out fires whenever a client calls as opposed to staying focused on their high-level tasks and allowing their very capable staff to oversee the tasks that they have been trained to handle.